wjiayis/NUS-BT1101-SampleCode/[SC]-Descriptive-Analytics/[SC]-Probability-Distribution-and-Data-Modeling/[HF]-Outlier-Identification-&-Test-of-Normality.md

 test.NormalityOutliers(G$sat, # dataset_variable
                "SAT score") # variable.text
 ```
-3. Optional Keyword Arguments for Fine-tuning of Output.
+3. Optional keyword arguments for fine-tuning of output.
 (If you wish to include some of these, edit the rhs of `=` and add them at the back of your input.)
 ```
 #               density_plot.remove_na = TRUE
 ```